Table of Contents

 Structure

 A brick is broken and its structure is examined.
-It should be homogeneous, compact and free from any defects such as holes, lumps etc.
+It should be homogeneous, compact, and free from any defects such as holes, lumps, etc.

-Also, ReadSilt Content Test for Sand
+Also, Read – Silt Content Test for Sand

 Colour

-A good brick should have a uniform deep red, cherry or copper colour.
+A good brick should have a uniform deep red, cherry, or copper colour.

 Impact Test

-In this test, take a brick and drop it from a one-metre height.
+In this test, take a brick and drop it from a one-meter height.
 A good quality brick should not break at all.
 If the bricks are broken that means its impact value is low and it should be rejected.

-So, friends, I hope I have covered all the tests which are conducted on bricks to check their quality.
 If you want to add any test which is missing in this article please let me know in the comment section.

 If you find this article helpful please be sure to share it.